Navigating Probate Court DC

 Understanding the Probate Court in Washington, D.C.

 The Probate Court in Washington, D.C., is a specialized court that handles the administration of the decedent’s estates, management of trusts, and the appointment of guardians for minors and individuals unable to care for themselves.
+The court deals with issues involving the estate of a deceased person, including validation of wills and determination of heirs.

-This article will explore the probate process, will contests, guardianship, estate planning, and probate litigation in Washington, D.C.
+Read on to explore the probate process, will contests, guardianship, estate planning, and probate litigation in Washington, D.C.

 The probate process in Washington, D.C., begins with filing a petition with the Probate Court.
 This petition is usually filed by the personal representative, also known as the executor, who is named in the decedent’s will.
 The purpose of the petition is to open the estate, determine the assets and liabilities of the decedent, and distribute them to the rightful heirs.